 - People tend to frequently just agree with the loudest or most-outspoken person in the room.
 Those who don’t have the self-confidence to argue for what they believe will just step into the background quickly and quietly.

-- Once one good idea has been produced by the ground, there is a tendency to just settle for that solution and move on.
+- Once one good idea has been produced by the group, there is a tendency to just settle for that solution and move on.
 It can be hard to reach truly innovative and exciting ideas when the team is just happy to come to a reasonable conclusion.

 - It is natural for people to want to look smart in front of their co-workers, so ideas which may be seen as outside-the-box may be deemed to risky to propose.
 True creativity only takes place when people are free and relaxed – and that doesn’t always happen in a brainstorming session.